uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 Static methods will become important in a few sections, when we introduce a few useful static methods that deal with arrays and objects.

-> Our definition of static methods is a bit ugly because the technically correct definition would require the concept of a class, which we don't have yet.
+> Our definition of static methods is a bit ugly because the technically correct definition would require the concept of a class, which we're not going to introduce in this book.

 ### Scope